apicov/esp_mcp_bridge/server/README.md

 # MCP-MQTT Bridge Server

 Python server that bridges MQTT IoT devices with Large Language Models using the Model Context Protocol.
+Features FastMCP support for high-performance communication and remote server capabilities.

 ## Structure